clearlinux/dockerfiles/tesseract-ocr/README.md

      for more information.

 ## note:
-  > The container doesn't include any trained data for language, you need download specific language file from
+  > The container doesn't include any trained data for language.
+You need download specific language file from
-  > https://github.com/tesseract-ocr/tessdata and copy to /usr/share/tessdata, e.g to support English, you need copy eng.traineddata。
+  > https://github.com/tesseract-ocr/tessdata and copy to /usr/share/tessdata, e.g to support English, you need copy eng.traineddata.
 <!-- Required -->
 ## Licenses